BlessedToastr/globe/README.md

 # Globe
-Globe is a very simple port scanner built in GO
+Globe is a very simple port scanner built in GO and faster than nmap

 ## Coming Soon
 - Better port selection